garden-io/garden/docs/other-plugins/container.md

 ## Deploying applications

-The Kubernetes plugins (local or remote) can deploy `container Deploy` actions.
+The Kubernetes plugins (local or remote) can execute `Deploy` actions of `container` type.
 You'll find the relevant information in [this guide](../k8s-plugins/action-types/container.md) and the full spec in our [reference docs](../reference/action-types/Deploy/container.md).

 ## Running tests